Vibha Teli, from Royal Brompton’s pharmacy department, gives a glimpse into the work she does that enables clinical trials to be run at the hospital.

 I got this job...

 After completing a BTEC qualification in pharmaceutical services and working as a pharmacy technician at another NHS trust.
 A pharmacist I worked with at the time saw an advert for the clinical trials and medicines information position here and encouraged me to apply.
-At first, I was unsure and didn't think I had enough experience so I came to enquire about it.
+At first, I was unsure and didn't think I had enough experience so I came to inquire about it.
 The team were very encouraging and provided me with on-the-job training as it was a relatively new role for pharmacy technicians to be working in clinical trials back then.

 As I said, I was a bit apprehensive about the role before I applied because I’d never worked in research before but I came to like the challenge of learning something new.